mainkoon81/ooo-Bayesian-Modeling-C1/README.md

 ## C. Dirichlet Process Mixture Model
 **G** from DP is `discrete` with probability "1", thus DP would not be a suitable prior distribution for the situations with continuous data coz in this case, we want continuous **G**.
 Let's think about mixture models.
 Mixture models are widely used for **density estimation** and classification problem.
 A natural idea is to create a prior for `continuous` densities via a mixture where the mixing distribution **G** is given a Dirichlet process prior.
 As a natural way to increase the applicability of DP-based modeling, we can use DP as a prior for the mixing distribution in a mixture model with a `parametric kernel distribution`.

+The posterior under a DPMM is effectively finite-dimensional, though the dimension is adaptive, determined by data, as opposed to fixed like in the parametric models.
+This **adaptive dimensionality** is what gives the model its flexibility and its effective **finite-dimensionality** is what makes posterior computation possible.

 DP gives a cdf while DPM gives a density????
  - One hurdle we encounter here is **"sampling from `G`"**, which has countably many atoms(sticks).
 There is also an exact approach that generates atoms "on the fly" as needed, and exploits the fact that only finitely many atoms are needed in practice.